Muhammedabdelhey/E_CommerceAPI/README.md

 - **Coupon Management**: Create and manage discount coupons and promotions.
 - **Product Management**: Create and manage products with multiple variants, each with its own category and attributes.
 - **Product Variants**: Products can have multiple variants (e.g., size, color), each associated with categories.
+- **JWT-Based Authentication**: Secure authentication using JWT tokens for user sign-in, sign-up, and token refresh operations.
 - **Role-Based Access Control (RBAC)**: Admins can create roles, assign permissions to roles, and dynamically manage user roles and permissions.

 ## Technologies and Architecture